 Assessment

 Attendance 10%

 Weekly Moodle Quizzes 25%

 Course Journal 25%

-One-on-One Meeting w/Prof 2.5%

-Lit Review for Research Proposal 12.5%

-Final Research Proposal 20%
+Office Hours 5%

 Community Engagement Presentation 5%

+Final Paper 30%

 Grading

 Students are reminded that it is their responsibility to note the dates of exams and other assignments.
 No alternative exam dates will be offered and professors are not required to give partial credit for any late work (they do so at their discretion: the Institute's default policy is no extensions and a zero for any work turned in late).
 Students who book travel when they have an exam or other assessment will have to change their plans or accept a zero.
 Letter grades for student work are based on the following percentage scale: